 Political instability and violence in Burundi and the Democratic Republic of Congo have forced more than 350,000 people to seek protection in neighbouring Tanzania.
 The majority reside in the country’s three biggest refugee camps.

 Tanzania has a strict encampment policy.
-Refugees are not allowed to move outside the overcrowded refugee camps, and are forced to stay in mass shelters where they lack privacy and basic facilities.
+Refugees are forced to stay in mass shelters where they lack privacy and basic facilities.
 The risk of disease and abuse is high, and vital resources, like firewood for cooking and water are scarce.

 After civil war broke out in Burundi in 2015, we started operations in Tanzania to support people living in Mtendeli and Nduta refugee camps close to the Burundian border.
 In May 2017, we expanded our operations and we now manage Nyarugusu refugee camp.